node-hid/node-hid/README.md

 ### Supported Electron versions ###

-* Electron v1 to
+* Electron v1 to (³)
-* Electron v5 (³)
+* Electron v5

-³ Electron v1.8 currently has issues but prebuilt binaries are provided.
+³ Electron v1.8 currently has issues, but prebuilt binaries are provided.

 ## Installation